 - Technical Data from the following parties: (a) analytics providers such as Google and Mouseflow, based outside the EU;

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Quadrant based inside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services based inside and outside the EU.

 4. How we use your personal data